-Help with special situations, such as a special needs adoption
+Help with unique situations, such as special circumstance adoptions

 Payment of certain fees related to an adoption

-Typical reimbursement plans cover 80 percent of certain itemized expenses up to an established ceiling (about $4,000 on average).
-Some employers reimburse at a higher rate for adoptions of children with special needs.
+Typical reimbursement plans cover 80% of certain itemized expenses up to an established ceiling (about $4,000 on average).
+Some employers reimburse at a higher rate for adoptions of children with disabilities.

-Parental Leave - In many cases, employers are required to grant parental leave to new adoptive parents.
-Federal law requires employers with 50 or more employees to offer both mothers and fathers up to 12 weeks of unpaid leave upon the birth or adoption of a child.
+The Family and Medical Leave Act requires employers with 50 or more employees to offer both mothers and fathers up to 12 weeks of unpaid leave upon the birth or adoption of a child.
 The law ensures that employees have job security and health benefits during the leave period.
-Read about the Family and Medical Leave Act at the U.S. Department of Labor website for more information.

-The type of adoption also can affect the employer-provided adoption benefits.
-For example, some employers do not provide benefits for stepchild adoption or specify the age of the child being adopted.
-Others offer enhanced benefits for the adoption of a child with special needs.
+The type of adoption can also affect employer-provided adoption benefits.
+For example, some employers do not provide benefits for stepchild adoption.
+Others offer enhanced benefits for the adoption of a child with disabilities.

 To find out if your company offers some form of adoption benefits, ask your human resource or personnel department.

 The Dave Thomas Foundation for Adoption encourages employer benefits for adoption.
 Its website includes: